UniMath/agda-unimath/src/elementary-number-theory/strict-inequality-integer-fractions.lagda.md

         ( denominator-fraction-ℤ x))
 ```

-### Strict inequality on integer fractions is transitive
+### Strict inequality on the integer fractions is transitive

 ```agda
 transitive-le-fraction-ℤ :